Notable People

 Mikhail Varshavski matters because he understood early that medicine had an audience problem as much as it had an expertise problem.
-People do not only need correct information.
-They need someone who can deliver it in a form they will actually watch.
+People need correct information.
+They also need someone who can deliver it in a form they will actually watch.

 He built a medical persona that did not reject popularity